 Advance registration is required and space is limited.
 There is a $30 fee for this workshop.
 Dinner will be provided.
-To register, click here
+PLEASE REGISTER AT THE MEETING

 The Women in Gastroenterology Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
 Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.

 ACG’s favorite quiz show, GI Jeopardy, will be back again in 2016.
 To become a contestant, you must be a fellow-in-training, but all are welcome to attend the competitive final round, a spirited GI version of the television classic.